snaphy-plugin-2/automata-plugin/readMe.md

   - `onImageUpdate` Hook to be applied on image update.
      * `deletePrevious` Delete the Previous image on image update.
   - `fullWidth` `false|true` Display the images to its full width. default to `false`
   - `fileDataSource` DataSource name defined in loopback at location `/server/datasources.json`.

+> Validation for multiple image upload is still in process of implementation.